-- Production facility is in León, Mexico and keep the entire supply chain within North America
+- Production facility is in León, Mexico and the entire supply chain is within North America

 - Ethical working standards for their artisans

 - One Tree Planted member and donate to help Amazon reforestation with each pair sold

 But, Origo shoes are made from natural and sustainable materials which is EVEN COOLER (and eco-friendly packaging)!
-You can choose from three styles: Vegan Cotton Canvas, Natural Leather (Leather Working Group certified and sourced from local tanneries), or Vegan Cactus Leather (organic and responsibly-harvested in Mexico) 🌵 The soles are made from a biodegradable plant-based oat/corn starch biopolymer and thermoplastic rubber, and the laces are waxed cotton.
+You can choose from two styles: Vegan Cotton Canvas or Natural Leather (Leather Working Group certified and sourced from local tanneries).
+The soles are either natural rubber or a biodegradable soy protein, and the laces are waxed cotton (they might feel stiff at first, but will relax over time as the wax wears off).

 Origo’s arrive with two pairs of laces (different colors) and a thin insert if you want a tiny bit of extra padding (it’s flat and not arched!).

-I own the Light Blue Natural Leather Sneakers and Black Cotton Canvas Sneakers and truly love both!
+I own two pairs of the Natural Leather Sneakers (the blue color isn’t available anymore) and Black Cotton Canvas Sneakers and truly love both!
 The cotton styles are ever so slightly more comfortable because it’s a softer material (and more breathable).
-Leather is a little stiffer and needs breaking in.
+Leather is a bit stiffer and needs breaking in.
 But I had zero issues and was able to use them immediately (my feet were already used to barefoot shoes).
-I even wore them around Denmark where I was walking ALL day long (over 20k steps a day) and my feet felt great!

 You can use code ORGANICALLYBECCA for 10% off your Origo order!

 Vivo is one of the most popular barefoot shoe brands and the first one I tried myself.
+The company was founded in 2012 by two seventh-generation cobblers, Galahad and Asher Clark.
 They have styles for men, women, juniors, and kids.
 I would consider these more of an activewear shoe and not like, a cute sneaker shoe!
 But they do have some more stylish options like flats, sandals, boots, and hiking boots.

 More about Vivo: